microsoft/vscode-dev-containers/containers/dart/README.md

 2. Clone this repository.
 3. Start VS Code, press <kbd>F1</kbd>, and select **Remote-Containers: Open Folder in Container...**
 4. Select the `containers/dart` folder.
-5. After the folder has opened in the container, press <kbd>F5</kbd> to start the project.
-This will automatically run `pub get` and build the code before starting it.
+5. After the folder has opened in the container, press <kbd>F1</kbd>, and select **Pub: Get Packages** to download packages
+6. After packages have been downloaded, press <kbd>F5</kbd> to start the project.
-6. Once the project is running, press <kbd>F1</kbd> and select **Remote-Containers: Forward Port from Container...**
+7. Once the project is running, press <kbd>F1</kbd> and select **Remote-Containers: Forward Port from Container...**
-7. Select port 8080 and click the "Open Browser" button in the notification that appears.
+8. Select port 8080 and click the "Open Browser" button in the notification that appears.
-8. You should see "Hello remote world!" after the page loads.
+9. You should see "Hello remote world!" after the page loads.
-9. From here, you can add breakpoints or edit the contents of the `test-project` folder to do further testing.
+10. From here, you can add breakpoints or edit the contents of the `test-project` folder to do further testing.

 ## License